cksystemsteaching/selfie/manuscript/semantics.md

 [Binary Number](https://en.wikipedia.org/wiki/Binary_number "Binary Number") : A number expressed in the binary numeral system or base-2 numeral system which represents numeric values using two different symbols: typically 0 (zero) and 1 (one).

 It may be hard to believe but determination and knowing elementary arithmetic is enough to understand this book.
-The source code of selfie, that is, the around one hundred and fifty thousand characters of `selfie.c` represented by around one million bits get their meaning in pretty much the same way than having bits represent numbers: by changing them.
+The source code of selfie, that is, the around two hundred and seventy thousand characters of `selfie.c` represented by around two million bits get their meaning in pretty much the same way than having bits represent numbers: by changing them.
 The only difference is that the process of change is a *bit* more involved than elementary arithmetic.

 T> The semantics of bits on a machine is created by changing these bits!